Nothing encapsulates the excitement of Christmas gift-giving like a beautiful basket full of exciting goodies.

 At Hotel Chocolat, we only want you to give gifts to people that are going to put sparkles in their eyes.
 We know that everyone has different preferences, which is why we’ve created a few chocolate hamper options.

-Our Eat, Drink and Be Merry Hamper is brimming with decadent festive treats designed to maximise the merriment, all wrapped up in a traditional hamper.
-With a bottle of crisp prosecco and some of our Velvetised Chocolate Cream, it’s certainly a grown-up option.
-But don’t worry, there are truffles, biscuits and some Classic Hot Chocolate flakes to treat the kids, too.
+Our Festive Feast Hamper is brimming with decadent festive treats designed to maximise the merriment, all wrapped up in a traditional hamper.
+With a bottle of crisp Prosecco and some of our Salted Caramel Cacao Vodka Liqueur, it’s certainly a grown-up option.
+But don’t worry, there are batons, biscuits and some Everything Hot Chocolate Sachets to treat the kids, too.

 Hampers for all year round